cps209-team3/joust/README.md

 * No known issues

 Sandeep
-* messy High score manager class needs revision
+* May need to tweak sound playing issues
-* don't know if sounds work in-game
+* Need to fix error checking on the difficulty screen
-* will need to design title screens and in-game menu
+* May design the screens better

 ## Recording
 https://youtu.be/I2DPDyWvyrA